babelfish-for-postgresql/babelfish_project_website/_client/other-tools.md

 ---
 layout: default
-title: Other tools
+title: Using other client tools
-nav_order: 19
+nav_order: 5
 ---

 ## Using other tools